netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-cic-helm.md

 ### Prerequisites

 -  Determine the NS_IP IP address needed by the controller to communicate with the appliance.
-The IP address might be anyone of the following depending on the type of Citrix ADC deployment: [FIXME: this appears to imply that ALL 3 addresses are required all the time (***FIXED***)]
+The IP address might be anyone of the following depending on the type of Citrix ADC deployment:

     -  (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
 For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).